Saving Europe's rarest dormouse

 It is known that this species lives in open and semi-open habitats.
 Usually uses old oaks, walnuts and pears, close or in agricultural fields.
-This makes him very vulnerable to agricultural practices.
-Unknown is how he uses these habitats.
+This makes it very vulnerable to agricultural practices.
+Unknown is how the species uses these habitats.
 The nest boxes and cameras will provide new insights into the habitat preferences of the Mouse-tailed dormouse and enable the collection of data on its biology and ecology (diet, activity, population structure and genetics, parasites).
-Currently, only part of Nedko’s work is financed by the People’s Trust for Endangered Species (PTES).
-You can help Nedko to gather the remaining funds.
-Make a small donation.
+Currently, only part of Nedko’s work is financed by the People’s Trust for Endangered Species (PTES), National Parks and Wildlife Services Ireland and private donations.
+You can help Nedko also with a donation.
 The money will be used to place extra nest boxes in 3 new locations and to visit them at least twice per year (about 3000 km).

 - Establish long-term monitoring.

 - Learn more about the species’:

 - Population and genetic structure;